xxfoundation/web-explorer/src/pages/glossary/glossary.md

 - **_Staking_** your XX allows you to passively earn rewards for your help to secure the network.
 It is the process by which you can submit XX tokens in a bid to serve as a validator or nominator and get rewarded.
 - Staked tokens have a **28-day cooldown period when unstaked**, which means they can only be redeemed / withdrawn after that period.
-- The overall staking return in the network is calculated from the current staked ratio, current ideal interest and inflation parameters.
+- The **average staking return** in the network is calculated from the current staked ratio, current ideal interest and inflation parameters.
   If you wanna know more about it check our [xx Economics](https://xx.network/wp-content/uploads/2021/12/xx-economics-v1.2.pdf).
 - **_Slashing_** will happen if a validator misbehaves (e.g. goes offline, attacks the network, or runs modified software) in the network.
 They and their nominators will get slashed by **losing a percentage of their bonded/staked XX.** Any slashed XX will be added to the Treasury.
   - Validators are also “**_chilled”_** by the protocol when they commit a slashable offense.
 This removes them from the active set and disqualifies them from re-election in the next era.
 If the slashed amount is non-zero, chilling also removes all of the validator’s nominations.